 Revelation 22:20 He who testifies to these things says, “Yes, I am coming soon.”
 Amen.
 Come, Lord Jesus.

 Today, the followers of Christ can stop waiting on his return.
 He came in the glory of his Father, with judgment and wrath to save those who anxiously waited.
 The age closed with the destruction and complete annihilation of the Nation and its capital city, Jerusalem.
 The new age has been upon us for 2000 years.
 It is a spiritual age, in an unseen kingdom.
-And “Blessed are those who wash their robes, so that they will have the right to the tree of life and may enter the city by the gates.
+And “Blessed are those who wash their robes so that they will have the right to the tree of life and may enter the city by the gates.
 Outside are the dogs and sorcerers and fornicators and murderers and idolaters, and everyone who loves and practices falsehood.”
 Revelation 22:14-15.
 So it is today that the holy people of God dwell in peace and in holiness, living in this world but citizens of another world.
 Outside the New Covenant of God are the dogs and fornicators, the murderers and idolaters.
 It will be this way forever and ever while the gates of the city ever stay open to welcome the sinner into the house of God.
 There, those who believe, those who obey may drink from the crystal fountain, eat of the tree of life and live where nothing is cursed anymore.
 They are the servants of God and serve him only.
-God lights up there life and guides their path until they are called to ascend on high and take their place among those called by his name.
+God lights up their life and guides their path until they are called to ascend on high and take their place among those called by his name.

 “Then the angel showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb 2 through the middle of the street of the city.
 On either side of the river is the tree of life[b] with its twelve kinds of fruit, producing its fruit each month; and the leaves of the tree are for the healing of the nations.
-3 Nothing accursed will be found there any more.
+3 Nothing accursed will be found there anymore.
 But the throne of God and of the Lamb will be in it, and his servants[c] will worship him; 4 they will see his face, and his name will be on their foreheads.
 5 And there will be no more night; they need no light of lamp or sun, for the Lord God will be their light, and they will reign forever and ever.”
 Revelation 22:1-5.

 When will these things be?